 A: Swipe Out Hunger works to end college student hunger by providing campuses with financially and logistically effective programs.
 We provide both common sense and innovative solutions that leverage existing resources on campus and in the community.
 We do this in the following ways:

-- Expanded Access to Food: Our most common program is "The Swipe Drive," where students donate their extra meal plan swipes to their peers who face food insecurity so everyone can enjoy warm nourishing meals from the campus dining hall.
+Expanded Access to Food: Our flagship program is “The Swipe Drive,” where students donate their extra meal plan swipes to their peers who face food insecurity so everyone can enjoy warm nourishing meals from the campus dining hall.
 At some campuses, donations from the drive can also be allocated to help stock the campus food pantry.

-- Legislation: In 2017, Swipe Out Hunger was called upon as the guiding author on a trailblazing piece of California legislation, the Hunger-Free Campus bill, that sent $7.5 million directly to college campuses across the state.
+Legislation: In 2017, Swipe Out Hunger was called upon as the guiding author on a trailblazing piece of California legislation, the Hunger-Free Campus bill, that sent $7.5 million directly to college campuses across the state.
 The bill has been renewed each year and has since led to more than $20 million to support public colleges and universities in the state.
-This year, the state of New Jersey replicated our Hunger-Free Campus bill, which has made it through the Assembly and Senate and is now waiting for Governor Phil Murphy’s signature.
-The replication of this bill demonstrates the promising yet untapped potential of governmental funds to be allocated for college students' needs and how college student hunger has been increasingly acknowledged across the nation.
+This year, the state of New Jersey replicated our Hunger-Free Campus bill, which was signed in May 2019 by Governor Phil Murphy.
+The replication of this bill demonstrates the promising yet untapped potential of governmental funds to be allocated for college students’ needs and how college student hunger has been increasingly acknowledged across the nation.

-- Increased Awareness: The issue of college student hunger has been increasingly more visible over the last few years, evident in the recently released Government Accountability Office’s (GAO) report on college student hunger.
-Even with increased attention to this issue, many still do not understand the nature of the issue or just how prevalent this is on college campuses-- and furthermore, that there are solutions in place to solve this.
+Increased Awareness: The issue of college student hunger has been increasingly more visible over the last few years, evident in the Government Accountability Office’s (GAO) report on college student hunger, released in January 2019.
+Even with increased attention to this issue, many still do not understand the nature of the issue or just how prevalent this is on college campuses– and furthermore, that there are solutions in place to solve this.
 We are committed to serving as a voice of student hunger to the public and increasing awareness among key audiences.

 Q: I’m a student advocate.
 How do I get a program started?